 Application Software Glitch

 The network between your smartphone and the Instagram servers located somewhere in a secret Facebook data center is a complicated and torturous one.
 Starting at your smartphone, data signals are transmitted to the nearest cellular tower, which is itself connected by a microwave relay or a physical cable to a local hub.
 From there the signal travels up the network architecture to a backbone, a huge data pipe running long distances between cities, before offloading back to another local hub and transiting into the Facebook data center, where the Instagram server takes the signal and processes it and turns it into an entry in your Stories.
 This whole process takes only a fraction of a second, even though the data is traveling hundreds or thousands of miles.
-Although this network is reliable, it is also complicated, and an outage in a hub or a glitch in routing software can cause sections of the network to fall out of contact with the rest of the net.
-Such outages are generally short-lived.
+Although this network is reliable, it is also complicated, and an outage in a hub or a glitch in routing software can cause sections of the system to fall out of contact with the rest of the net.
+Such disruptions are generally short-lived.

 Resolving Upload Failures